 The financial statements have been prepared on a going concern basis using the historical-cost convention.
 However, the Fund is an investment entity and primarily all financial assets and financial liabilities are measured at fair value in accordance with IFRS.
-Accordingly, the Fund's accounting policies for measuring the fair value of investments and derivatives are consistent with those used in measuring the Net Asset Value ("Net Asset Value" or "NAV") for transactions with unitholders.
+Accordingly, the Fund's accounting policies for measuring the fair value of investments and derivatives are consistent with those used in measuring the Net Asset Value ("NAV") for transactions with unitholders.